top of page

 And soon,

-as the image inexorably blurs at the edges and frays,
+as the image inevitably fades at the edges and crumbles,

 I can stick these words into